mykim12/Udacity-CarND/Projects/term1/CarND-VehicleDetectionAndTracking-P5/CarND-Vehicle-Detection/submission/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+I ended up using all the features(color features and hog feature) together to get the best result.
+Also, I could understand the StandardScaler() better during this step, and the transform() by the `X_scaler` is highly recommended to have a high performance.
+In contrast the results above (from window search), by normalizing it and tuning a bit of the sample sizes for training data, I was able to produce a nice result (see below).

 ![alt text][image4]
 ---